 “It's really hard to predict what naming trends will have the most staying power,” says Cohan.
 “I tend to think that babies born in a pandemic and soon after are likely to be given names that counter the despair and radiate optimism, playfulness, and joy, as well as strength, resilience, and even a bit of a king of the hill quality.”

-When it comes to predicting the most popular baby names of 2022, data recently compiled by the team at the baby and pregnancy site The Bump revealed six major trends for the year ahead.
-They expect to see a continued rise in unisex names, nature-inspired names, interstellar names, names to inspire confidence, vintage names, and uplifting names in 2022.
+When predicting what the most popular baby names of 2022 would be at the start of the year, data compiled by the team at the baby and pregnancy site The Bump revealed six major trends that they expected to see.
+As predicted, unisex names, nature-inspired names, interstellar names, names to inspire confidence, vintage names, and uplifting names have topped the charts so far in 2022.

 “If there is anything the past two years of pandemic life have shown us, it is that people are craving an escape from the tumult and stress — and to do that, many are finding a sense of serenity in the open air.
 For this reason, The Bump anticipates that the biggest baby name trend of 2022 will be names inspired by the outdoors,” Nehal Aggarwal, Associate Editor of The Bump, tells Romper.
 “We see this mega trend playing out in the surge in popularity of nature- and celestial-themed baby names — themes that are also popping up in nursery design and baby items."